FIWARE/tutorials.NGSI-LD/docs/ngsi-ld-operations.md

 ### Batch Replace Entity Data

-This example uses the convenience batch processing endpoint to replace entity data of existing products.
+This example uses the convenience batch processing endpoint to replace entity data of existing sensors.

 #### 17 Request: